EMSMoreno/Hotcups_CSharp/README.md

-Excited to share a collaborative project I've been working on w/ @rrenildopereiraa Introducing a Beverage Vending Machine Simulator developed in C# w/ Windows Forms.
+Excited to share a collaborative project I've been working on w/ @rrenildopereiraa.
+Introducing a Beverage Vending Machine Simulator developed in C# w/ Windows Forms.

 🔹 Ever wondered how beverage vending machines work behind the scenes?
 Our simulator provides a peek into the inner workings, allowing end-users to interactively select and receive their favourite hot drinks;